A living guide to the Jewish year through Sephardic tradition, memory, and practice.

 Fast Day: No

-Significance: Commemorates the deliverance of the Jewish people
+Celebrates the salvation of the Jewish people in the Book of Esther.

 Hebrew Date: Nisan 15–22